hpb0412/dotfiles/nvim/README.md

   - My current setup is `500ms` and it works very well for commenting stuff with my `gcc` key binding
   - But fastening it with `100ms` makes the commenting with `gcc` key binding not work anymore

+- Not all Treesitter's Parsers installed by default:
+  - I don't want to host unused stuff so I list out only parsers of the languages that I am using
+  - You should visit the `lua/kd/treesitter.lua` to remove the useless one and add the missing one

 ## Acknowledgement

 I am not myself figure out everything.
 Most of stuffs here are gather from internet.